 Other risk factors for carpal tunnel syndrome include:

-- This is likely an important factor.
-The carpal tunnel may be smaller in some people or there may be anatomic differences that change the amount of space for the nerve—and these traits can run in families.
+- The carpal tunnel may be smaller in some people or there may be anatomic differences that change the amount of space for the nerve— and these traits can run in families.

 - Hormonal changes during pregnancy can cause swelling.

-If your case of carpal tunnel syndrome does not respond to non surgical options such as bracing or anti-inflammatory medications, you may need surgery.
+Carpal tunnel can sometimes be managed with lifestyle changes and the use of anti-inflammatories or a brace.
+However, if these steps haven’t been working for you, a surgical technique can be used to release the transverse carpal ligament, which can eliminate the pressure on the nerve.
 After you have had your initial consultation with Dr. Fichadia, she will then decide if you are in need of carpal tunnel release surgery and which type she will decide to use.
 There are two ways of doing carpal tunnel release – open technique and endoscopic (minimally invasive) technique.
 Both techniques have similar outcomes at one year.
 The benefit of using an endoscopic technique is that it is less invasive with a faster recovery period.
 During this endoscopic surgery, Dr. Fichadia will cut or “release” the transverse carpal ligament.
 This eliminates the pressure on the median nerve and therefore relieves the painful symptoms of carpal tunnel syndrome.